An extension of Steinberg's Theorem to biquotient pairs of subgroups: Biquotient pairs

 \subsection{The biquotient condition can be checked on finitely many intersections}

 By definition, the biquotient condition is a condition on infinitely many intersections \(H_1\cap gH_2g^{-1}\).
 We show here that only finitely many intersections need to be taken into account, and that, similarly, the intersection rank of \(H_1\) and \(H_2\) can be computed from only finitely many intersections.
-In short, we can replace \(H_1\) and \(H_2\) by tori (\Cref{interrank-can-be-computed-on-Tori}), and we need only consider conjugates by elements of the Weyl group of~\(G\) (\Cref{biquotient-condition-of-tori-can-be-checked-from-Weyl-conjugates}).
+Both arguments proceed as follows: we can replace \(H_1\) and \(H_2\) by tori (\Cref{interrank-can-be-computed-on-Tori}), and for tori we need only consider conjugates by elements of the Weyl group of~\(G\) (\Cref{biquotient-condition-of-tori-can-be-checked-from-Weyl-conjugates}).